 Narcolepsy is a disabling disorder of sleep regulation that affects the control of sleep and wakefulness.
-It may be described as an intrusion of the dream sleep into the waking state.
+It may be described as an intrusion of dream sleep into the waking state.

-People with narcolepsy can fall asleep at anytime be it while at work, talking, or driving a car.
+People with narcolepsy can fall asleep at any time, be it while at work, talking, or driving a car.
 These ‘sleep attacks’ can last from 30 seconds to more than 30 minutes.
 They may also experience loss of muscle tone ranging from buckling at the knees to a complete limpness throughout the body.

 The prevalence of narcolepsy has been calculated at about 0.03% of the general population.
 Its onset can occur at any time throughout life, but its peak onset is during the teen years.
 Narcolepsy has been found to be hereditary along with some environmental factors.

-- Excessive daytime sleepiness.
+- Excessive daytime sleepiness

-- Sudden, brief episodes of muscle weakness or paralysis brought on by strong emotions such as laughter, anger, surprise or anticipation.
+- Sudden, brief episodes of muscle weakness or paralysis brought on by strong emotions such as laughter, anger, surprise or anticipation

-- Paralysis upon falling asleep or waking up.
+- Paralysis upon falling asleep or waking up

-- Vivid dreamlike images that occur at sleep onset.
+- Vivid dreamlike images that occur at sleep onset

-- Disturbed night time sleep, including tossing and turning in bed, leg jerks, nightmares, and frequent awakenings.
+- Disturbed night time sleep, including tossing and turning in bed, leg jerks, nightmares, and frequent awakenings